happo/happo.io/README.md

 ### `happo-ci-circleci`

+*Before you start using this script, have a look at the [Happo CircleCI Orb](https://circleci.com/orbs/registry/orb/happo/happo).
+It simplifies some of the setup required if you use the `happo-ci-circleci` script.*

 This script knows about the CircleCI build environment, assuming a PR based model.
 To run it, first add this to your `package.json`: